citp/privacy-policy-historical/s/sa/saf/safedrivingforlife.info.md

 Site performance | Web Trends | 10 years | Performance cookies collect anonymous information about how visitors use our website, for example how many visitors came to our website and when, what browsers visitors use and how long visitors stay on the site.
 This data does not contain any information that is personal to you.
 Google Analytics: __utma | 2 years from set/update
 Google Analytics: __utmb | 30 minutes from set/update
-Google Analytics: __utmc | not set
+Google Analytics: __utmc | end of browser session
 Google Analytics: __utmz | 6 months from set/update
 SiteStat: c1 | 5 years
 SiteStat: s1
 BIG-IP | same day
+accepted-cookie-policy | 1 year
 Session | has_js | browser is closed |

 These cookies are necessary to enable the website to perform essential functionality such as browsing web pages.

 Drupal session | 23 days
+logout-notification | 30 seconds

 ### Enabling and disabling cookies

 This website uses cookies to remember your site preferences.
 If you decline cookies you may lose some of the beneficial website functions of cookies.
 No personally identifiable information is stored within cookies.
 Therefore, we recommend you leave these turned on.
 To check if cookies are enabled on your device, please follow the steps below.
-Alternatively, view your browser's help pages or information on how to manage cookies at [www.allaboutcookies.org .](http://www.allaboutcookies.org/)
+Alternatively, view your browser's help pages or information on how to manage cookies at [www.allaboutcookies.org.](http://www.allaboutcookies.org/)

 ### Internet Explorer